Written by raisa - 4 Minutes reading time

 Having some work experience related to the job you're applying for is increasingly important given the competition for graduate roles.
 It is something that most employers will look for when assessing candidates.

-It is valuable to understand and show how you have developed other skills that employers expect you to demonstrate.
-QTC Recruitment can assist you in the field of Life Sciences by providing you with personalised guidance.
+Not only the subject-specific and transferrable skills from your degree are important.
+It is also valuable to understand and show how you have developed other skills that employers expect you to demonstrate.
+QTC recruitment can assist you in the field of Life Sciences by providing you with personalised guidance.
 Find out more information concerning us and our services here.

 Also published on Prospects.ac.uk